natcap/invest.users-guide/source/habitat_quality.rst

   * *THREAT* - The name of the specific threat.
 For each threat name there must be a corresponding column in the *Sensitivity* csv.
 Each exact threat name should be used as a column in the *Sensitivity* CSV (see below).

   * *MAX_DIST* - The maximum distance over which each threat affects habitat quality (measured in kilometers).
 The impact of each degradation source will decline to zero at this maximum distance.
+This value must be greater than or equal to the cell size of your Land Cover raster(s).

   * *WEIGHT* - The impact of each threat on habitat quality, relative to other threats.
 Weights can range from 1 at the highest impact, to 0 at the lowest.